mryap/fierce-robin/src/pages/posts/guide-for-wordpress-static-sites.md

 Here my approach.
 You generate a WordPress site, de-couple from the CMS (which is a database) and served the published content.
 Without a round-trip request to the database to serve a webpage is appealing.
 A faster site and when your CMS is down, you site is still up and running.

+### Caveat Emptor

+You still can use WordPress CMS to insert new content as usual.
+However, you need to be aware of the following
+- Any “real-time” dynamic content on your site will not woek
+- WordPress built-in commenting system can't be use.
+If not even being use at all, you can do without it!